nilesr/formgen/README.md

 By default it will allow you to group on any column, and display the translated/prettified name in the listing.
 To configure which ones are allowed, set something like this

+	allowed_group_bys = [
+		{"column": "Specialty"},
-	allowed_group_bys = [["Specialty", true], ["District", "District of the tea house"]]
+		{"column": "District", "display_name": "District of the tea house"}
+	]

-Then your users won't be able to group by silly things like the column name
+Then your users won't be able to group by silly things like the location latitude

-First string in each pair is the column id, second one is a bit special.
-If it's a string, that string is displayed in the dropdown menu

-If it's true, the translated column id is used

-If it's false, the literal column id is used (same as duplicating the first argument)
+If you provide `display_name`, that is what is show in the list.
+It is also shown in the explanation for the relevant group by and collection views ("Displaying x-y of z unique values of `display_name goes here`" and "Displaying x-y of z rows where `display_name goes here` is `whatever the user selected`")

+If you provide `pretty` and set it to false, and don't provide a display name, the raw column name is used.

-If there's only one pair in the list of `allowed_group_bys`, it's launched automatically if the user clicks the group by button.
+If there's only one element in the list of `allowed_group_bys`, it's launched automatically if the user clicks the group by button.

 If you set `allowed_group_bys` to an empty list, the group by button won't be displayed

-You can also set `display_col_wrapper` to a function that returns what should be displayed, like this

-	display_col_wrapper = function display_col_wrapper(d, i, c) {
-		return c.split("T")[0];
-	}
-	display_col = "date_serviced"

-This would display "2017-03-05" instead of "2017-03-05T00:00:00.0000000" in the `display_col` field

-You can change the behavior of clicking on a row by changing the global `clicked` function.
-The default implementation is this

-	var clicked = function clicked(table_id, row_id, d, i) {
-		odkTables.openDetailView({}, table_id, row_id);
-	}

-If you wanted to open a detail with sub list view or something, just set clicked to something different in your customJsOl (without the leading `var`)

-TODO document `forMapView`
+If you set `forMapView` to true, your list view will be way slower but it will open the selected marker as soon as the user selects it.
+Map view support is abysmal, mostly due to getViewData.
+I don't recommend map views in formgen to my worst enemies.

 ### Detail views